idoybh/makeBuild/README.md

 **Note** `--config`, `--choose` and `--product` should **not** be used together and will **not** affect build.conf - Build will error out if those are used together.

 ## build.conf
 The default configuration file of the script.
 Can be changed per run with the flag `--config`.
+**Note** Must have at least one space before `=` and everything afterwards (incl spaces) will be used as the value.

 ##### WAS_INIT
 Just a flag to show weather the **-i** flag was used before.
 Set this to any other value than 0 to dismiss the warning.
-Set to `'0'` by default
+Set to `0` by default
 ##### CLEAN_CMD
 Set this to whatever command you use to make a clean build.
-Set to `'make clobber'` by default.
+Set to `make clobber` by default.
 ##### TARGET_CHOOSE_CMD
 Set this to whatever command you use to "lunch" / select the product to build prior to the build command.
-Set to `'lunch aosip_dumpling-userdebug'` by default.
+Set to `lunch derp_dumpling-userdebug` by default.
 ##### BUILD_CMD
 Set this to whatever command you use to initiate the build process.
 It will be run inside the source directory.
-Set to `'mka kronic'` by default
+Set to `mka kronic` by default
 ##### FILE_MANAGER_CMD
 Set this to whatever command you use to lunch your file manager.
 It is usually just the name of your file manager and depends on your linux distribution.
-Setting this to `'c'` will disable launching file manager across the script.
+Setting this to blank (no value) will disable launching file manager across the script.
 Usefull for GClod or SSH for example.
-Set to `'dolphin'` by default (KDE's default file manager)
+Set to `dolphin` by default (KDE's default file manager)
 ##### UPLOAD_CMD
 Set this to whatever command you use to upload you file.
-Set to `'rclone copy -v'` by default.
+Set to `rclone copy -v` by default.
 ##### UPLOAD_LINK_CMD
 Set this to whatever command you use to get download links for uploaded files.
-Set to `'rclone link'` by default.
+Set to `rclone link` by default.
 ##### UPLOAD_DEST
 Set this to the upload destination **remote** folder.
 It will be added at the very end of the upload command, after the local built file path.
-Set to `'GDrive:/builds'` by default - just to provide an example for rclone.
+Set to `GDrive:/builds` by default - just to provide an example for rclone.
 ##### UPLOAD_PATH
 Set this to a **local** folder showing your remote files.
 This folder will be openned with your chosen file manager after the built file has been uploaded.
-You can also set this to `'c'` to disable this function across the script.
+You can also set this to blank (no value) to disable this function across the script.
 **Please notice:** only set this to an absolute path.
-It will not be checked / converted to allow you choosing whatever you want.
+It will ***not*** be checked nor converted - to allow you choosing whatever you want.
-Set to `'gdrive:/idoybh2@gmail.com/builds/'` by default.
+Set to `gdrive:/idoybh2@gmail.com/builds/` by default.
 Again, just to provide an example.
 ##### SOURCE_PATH
 Set this to either a relative or an absolute path that points to your root source directory.
 The script will CD into this directory for the build process.
 Note that if the first char is `.` it will be replaced by the path of the script - thus allowing you to use a relative path.
 Generally I would recommend just clonning this repo to your root source folder and keep this as is.
 **Please do not use `..` as the first chars**.
-Set to `'.'` by default.
+Set to `.` by default.
 ##### BUILD_PRODUCT_NAME
 This should be set to the product name in `out/target/product/`.
 Usually is your device's codename.
-Set to `'dumpling'` by default.
+Set to `dumpling` by default.
 ##### BUILD_FILE_NAME
 Set this to the built file name.
-Because it usually changes with the date you should use `'*.zip'` at the end of it and the constant part of the name at the beginning.
-See default value `'AOSiP*.zip'` as an example.
+Because it usually changes with the date you should use `*.zip` at the end of it and the constant part of the name at the beginning.
+See default value `Derp*.zip` as an example.
 ##### ADB_DEST_FOLDER
-Set this to the folder you would like to adb push into - **relative to internal storage** Please note the script automatically detects if you're booted / in recovery.
+Set this to the folder you would like to adb push into - **relative to internal storage**
+Please note the script automatically detects if you're booted / in recovery.
 **Please do not start this path with an '/'**.
-Set to `'Flash/Derp'` by default.
+Set to `Flash/Derp` by default.
 ##### UNHANDLED_PATH
 Set this to the **local** path you want the script to move the built file to if no handling flags selected.
 You can either use a relative or an absolute path.
 Same notes of *SOURCE_PATH* apply here.
-You can also set this to `'c'` to disable this function.
+You can also set this to blank (no value) to disable this function.
 ##### AUTO_RM_BUILD
+Controls wether to automatically remove original build files (after handled) Possible values are:
+* `0` to never remove the original build file (w/o asking).
+* `1` to always remove the original build file (w/o asking).
-Set this to `1` to skip asking wether to remove original build file.
+* `2` to always ask wether to remove the original build file (will prompt to change the default).

-Set to `0` by default.
+Set to `2` by default.
 ##### AUTO_REBOOT
 Set this to `1` to skip waiting for a keypress on each reboot.
 This will make the script automatically reboot from and to recovery.
 Set to `0` by default.
 ##### TWRP_PIN
 Set this to the decryption pin used to decrypt data in TWRP.
+Other possible values are:
-Setting this to `0` will make the script wait for your manual decryption.
+* Blank (no value) - will make the script wait for your manual decryption.
-Setting this to `c` will skip waiting for decryption altogether (for decrypted devices).
+* `0` - will skip waiting for decryption altogether (for decrypted devices).

-For more information regarding patterns refer to: https://twrp.me/faq/openrecoveryscript.html Set to `0` by default.
+For more information regarding patterns and more refer to: https://twrp.me/faq/openrecoveryscript.html
+Set to `0` by default.

 ## Output color coding